Wi-Fi calling: Service deployments

+In November 2024, Belgian cellular network Voo launched WiFi Calling on its Belgian network.

 Similar technologies

 GAN/UMA is not the first system to allow the use of unlicensed spectrum to connect handsets to a GSM network.
 The GIP/IWP standard for DECT provides similar functionality, but requires a more direct connection to the GSM network from the base station.
 While dual-mode DECT/GSM phones have appeared, these have generally been functionally cordless phones with a GSM handset built-in (or vice versa, depending on your point of view), rather than phones implementing DECT/GIP, due to the lack of suitable infrastructure to hook DECT base-stations supporting GIP to GSM networks on an ad-hoc basis.

 GAN/UMA's ability to use the Internet to provide the "last mile" connection to the GSM network solves the major issue that DECT/GIP has faced.
 Had GIP emerged as a practical standard, the low power usage of DECT technology when idle would have been an advantage compared to GAN.

 There is nothing preventing an operator from deploying micro- and pico-cells that use towers that connect with the home network over the Internet.
 Several companies have developed femtocell systems that do precisely that, broadcasting a "real" GSM or UMTS signal, bypassing the need for special handsets that require 802.11 technology.
 In theory, such systems are more universal, and again require lower power than 802.11, but their legality will vary depending on the jurisdiction, and will require the cooperation of the operator.
 Further, users may be charged at higher cell phone rates, even though they are paying for the DSL or other network that ultimately carries their traffic; in contrast, GAN/UMA providers charge reduced rates when making calls off the providers cellular phone network.